-The DAC is a PC-based MFD-controller that provides a wide range of printing and scanning functionality to the Digital Copier (DC) of the MFD to which the DAC is connected.
-The DAC provides security functionality to the DC.
-It does not provide copy functionality.
+The Smart Imager is a PC-based MFD-controller.
+The SI provides a wide range of printing, scanning and copying functionality to the MFD peripherals to which it is connected.
+The SI also provides security functionality to the MFD.

-The DAC can operate in three different security modes: 'high', 'normal' and 'low'.
-The TOE covers the DAC operating in the security mode 'high' as delivered by Océ to the customer.
+The Smart Imager can operate in two different security modes: 'High' and 'Normal'.
+The Security Target [7] covers the Smart Imager operating in the security mode 'High' as delivered by Océ to the customer.
 This mode provides a restricted set of functionality that is configured to meet the Security Target claim.
-Changing the operational mode invalidates the claim made in the Security Target.
+Changing the operational mode invalidates the claim made in the Security Target [7].